Banger

 Historical import is not the same as incremental ingest.

-Backfill can involve many messages, many pages of provider history, and long-running state.
-Banger’s Gmail backfill is client-driven: the client reads Gmail history, uploads encrypted raw content and parts, and writes backfill actions directly into the mailbox stream.
+History sync can involve many messages, many pages of provider history, and long-running state.
+Banger’s Gmail history sync is designed to bring older Gmail messages into the same secured mailbox model as newer mail.

 That gives the local runtime more control over pacing, resume behavior, and local resource decisions.

-It also keeps backfill separated from normal new-mail ingest.
+It also keeps history sync separated from normal new-mail ingest.
 A large history import should not block fresh customer mail from arriving.

 Encryption stays in the mailbox model